SNAP #9 – How Karatmeters gave a new life to Tanishq?

-Till then, Gold jewellery was a highly unorganized business sector where families bought from their trusted local jewelers.
-There was not a lot of focus of variety in designs.
+Till then, Gold jewellery was a highly unorganized business sector where families bought from their trusted local jewellers.
+There was not a lot of focus on variety in designs.
 Tanishq decided to challenge this status quo by using 18 carats gold jewellery instead of the more popular and common 22 carats gold jewellery.
-The 18-carats gold, though lesser pure, allows creating better designs, lesser expensive and scratch proof jewellery.
+The 18-carats gold, though lesser pure, allows creating better designs, lesser expensive and scratch-proof jewellery.

 Turning things around

 In the year 2002, McKinsey was engaged by Titan to run a study of Tanishq.
-After McKinsey’s presentation to the board, Ratan Tata left the decision with Late Xerxes Desai, then CEO of Titan.
+After McKinsey’s presentation to the board, Ratan Tata left the decision with Late Xerxes Desai, the then CEO of Titan.
 Xerxes decided to continue with the jewellery business but introduced a slew of changes.
-The first thing that he did was to accept and correct the mistake of selling 18 carat jewellery.
-They quickly introduced the 22 carat jewellery in all their stores.
+The first thing that he did was to accept and correct the mistake of selling 18-carat jewellery.
+They quickly introduced the 22-carat jewellery in all their stores.
 This helped Tanishq gain more traction in the market.